ScanMountGoat/Smush-Material-Research/docs/content/textures/col/index.md

 aliases = ["col"]
 +++
 Col maps control the albedo of a model.
 Albedo is the overall color of an object.
 Surfaces with higher albedo reflect more light and appear brighter than surfaces with low albedo.
-This corresponds to the base color input of
+This corresponds to the base color input of [Blender's Principled Shader](https://docs.blender.org/manual/en/latest/render/shader_nodes/shader/principled.html).
-<a href="https://docs.blender.org/manual/en/latest/render/shader_nodes/shader/principled.html" target="_blank">Blender's
-    Principled Shader</a>.
 This is the primary texture to edit when recoloring a model.
 PRM and NOR maps can greatly improve the quality of a model, but they aren't strictly necessary.

 ## Col Map Channels
 Col maps contain color data, so they should be saved with sRGB formats. sRGB formats have names that end in _SRGB.